moinakdas/Anemometer-Calibration-Unit-Controller/README.md

 | `runConfigurationSet(configSet, holdTime, ...)` | Executes a sequence of yaw, pitch, and velocity configurations. |
 | `zeroMotor_wrapper(...)` | Zeroes all motors (yaw, pitch, gate) using limit switches. |

-## How It Works
+## Operation

-### Initialization
+### 1. Initialization
-- All required motor and DAQ handles are created using `init_wrapper.m`.
-- Connections are verified and printed to the console.
+All required motor and DAQ handles are created using `init_wrapper.m`.
+Connections are verified and printed to the console.

-### Zeroing
+### 2. Zeroing
-- Each motor is zeroed using limit switches via `zeroMotor_wrapper.m`.
-- Zero positions are stored for reference during operation.
+Each motor is zeroed using limit switches via `zeroMotor_wrapper.m`.
+Zero positions are stored for reference during operation.

 ### Configuration Execution
-- `runConfigurationSet.m` iterates over a matrix of [Yaw, Pitch, Velocity] configurations.
-- Motors move to specified orientations and airflow velocity is achieved using PID-controlled gate positioning.
+`runConfigurationSet.m` iterates over a matrix of [Yaw, Pitch, Velocity] configurations.
+Motors move to specified orientations and airflow velocity is achieved using PID-controlled gate positioning.

 ### Cleanup
-- All motors are disengaged and handles released using `cleanup_wrapper.m`, even in the case of failure.
+All motors are disengaged and handles released using `cleanup_wrapper.m`, even in the case of failure.
+Note that ctrl-Cing out of a running process will not disengage the motors properly, and will result in unexpected operation.
+In this case, restart MATLAB and clear cache.

----

-## Dependencies

-- MATLAB with the Data Acquisition Toolbox
-- **Phidget21 library**: Required for interfacing with Phidget devices.
-This must be installed and included in `/lib`.
-These files are provided by Phidgets Inc. and were **not authored by the developer of this repository**.

----

-## Data File

-- `/data/PressureGateData.csv` contains three columns: `Dynamic Pressure`, `Static Pressure`, and `Gate Position` (in steps).
-- Used for interpolation-based control in `vel_toGateStep.m` and `voltToVel.m`.

----